How to Fix Wi-Fi Not Connecting Automatically on Windows Startup?

 Opening Task Manager

-4. Toggle your Wi-Fi off and on to test the connectivity.
+4. Toggle your Wi-Fi off and back on to test connectivity.

 5. Disable Wi-Fi Adapter Power Management

-1. Search for Device Manager in the Start Menu and open it.
+1. Search for and open Device Manager from the Start Menu.

 Opening Device Manager